 But this doesn’t have to be a Christmassy story.
 Another one of my writers is in Australia just now, where spring is springing and the temperature’s rising, and has sent me pictures of her cream teas!
 So if I can borrow the Dogs’ Trusts excellent slogan, hot chocolate’s not just for Christmas…

 Does any of that begin to coalesce into a story idea?
-The usual request: 2000 or 3000 words, please.
+Check our latest fiction guidelines for story length and submission details.